How much does a website cost in 2021? The definitive guide

 5. SEO

-SEO is the practice of ensuring websites are optimised to rank as highly as possible on search engines, so that when a business’s potential customers search for their relevant service, the business website appears in the first few results, especially for local searchers.
+SEO is the practice of ensuring websites are optimized to rank as highly as possible on search engines, so that when a business’s potential customers search for their relevant service, the business website appears in the first few results, especially for local searchers.
+A recent survey, however, reveals that independent businesses often struggle to gain visibility online, underscoring the importance of effective SEO strategies.
 Some web design companies might offer this service as part of their package, but otherwise, you might have to pay for a freelancer.
-SEO costs can vary from $100 to $1500 a month.
+SEO costs can vary from $100 to $1500 per month.

 6. Images and visuals

 You can buy images from a professional photographer, supply them yourself or buy them from stock websites.
-Costs range from $15 to $100.
+Prices range from $15 to $100.

 7. Domain Name

-Your domain name is another signposting factor towards the nature of your business and can determine exactly what your services involve before a customer lands on your page.
+The benefits of a domain name is extend beyond a signposting factor towards the nature of your business and can determine exactly what your services involve before a customer lands on your page.
 Domain names are also extremely important and can cost anywhere between $5 a month to $100 per year.

-As you can see, there are a few additional costs to take into accounts when purchasing a professional.
+As you can see, there are a few additional expenses to take into accounts when purchasing a professional.
 Depending on which website builders you choose, these can be included in the initial price or come as extra.
-Here’s a breakdown of the costs to help you visualise it better.
+Here’s a breakdown of the costs to help you visualize it better.

 Website design and hosting for small businesses from UENI